racsosabe/PCZERO/README.md

 However, the value of the iteration limit $n$ can be modified while declaring the class instances.

+### Exponential polynomial example with class

-- Exponential polynomial example: It is shown how to include the header of the Exponential polynomial class and usage of PCZERO.
+It is shown how to include the header of the Exponential polynomial class and usage of PCZERO.

 You can compile it (assuming that the headers are correctly imported) with the following command: